kand/chrome-bookmark-tags/README.md

 4. Ensure `Developer mode` checkbox is checked

-5. Click `Load unpacked extension...` and select the top level folder of this repo
+5. Click `Load unpacked extension...` and select the top level folder of this repo (you'll need to have the files built)

 6. Enable `Bookmark Tags` extension which should now be listed in the extensions list